7 Best Running Strollers of 2023

 • Options for infants (unless noted)

-• Easily collapsible (unless noted)
+• One-handed fold (unless noted)

 Related: How to Keep Your Toddler Happy in the Running Stroller